 The Office of Railroad, Pipeline and Hazardous Materials Investigations investigates accidents involving railroads, pipelines, and the transportation of hazardous materials.
-On the basis of the investigations conducted by this office, the NTSB issues safety recommendations to federal and state regulatory agencies, industry and safety standards organizations, carriers and pipeline operators, equipment and container manufacturers, producers and shippers of hazardous materials, and emergency response organizations.
-The Office has four divisions: the Railroad Division, the Pipeline and Hazardous Materials Division, the System Safety Division, and the Report Development Division.
+The office conducts investigations and issues safety recommendations to federal and state regulatory agencies, industry and safety standards organizations, carriers and pipeline operators, equipment and container manufacturers, producers and shippers of hazardous materials, and emergency response organizations.
+The office has four divisions: the Railroad Division, the Pipeline and Hazardous Materials Division, the System Safety Division, and the Report Development Division.
 Staff are located in Washington, D.C., and various locations throughout the United States.

 The Railroad Division has the responsibility for railroad accident investigations involving passenger railroads, freight railroads, and commuter rail transit systems.
 These accidents typically involve collisions or derailments; some of these accidents lead to the release of hazardous materials.